essekia/chat-with-csv/README.md

 # ChatCSV: Chat with any CSV
 This is a simple streamlit app where you can upload any csv file and get insights out of it.

+## Customisation
+1. Added virtual environment, folder chatcsv is used for it

 ## Setup
 1. You need Python installed.
 If you don't have Python installed, install if from this [link](https://www.python.org/downloads/)